A common problem in Python is finding out where a specific item is in a list. There are a few ways to do that.

 [(0, 'orange'), (1, 'apple'), (2, 'banana')]

-Can you see now how the for loop can access index and value for items in the list at every iteration?
+Can you see now how the for loop can access the index and value for items in the list while iterating through the list?

-How to Find Where an Item is in a List If It Appears Multiple Times
+How to Find Where an Item is in a Python List If It Appears Multiple Times

-And what happens if the item we are looking for has duplicates in the list?
+And what happens if the item you are looking for has duplicates in the list?

 Update the list so that the string ‘orange’ appears twice and then retrieve the index of ‘orange’ from the list.